 This is a beautiful area of Ireland which will linger long in the memory, and your Ardara cottage is the perfect place from which to explore it all!

 All ground floor.
 Three bedrooms: 2 x double with en-suite shower, basin and WC, 1 x twin.
 Shower room with shower, basin and WC.
-Fitted kitchen with dining area.
+Kitchen with dining area.
 Utility.
 Sitting room with open fire.

 About the location